 Truth: we can’t get enough of Tiong Bahru.
 Exuding old-school charm and home to one of the oldest housing estates, time stands still at the quiet streets of this hip heritage neighbourhood.
 Don’t be mistaken by its quaint demeanour though – you’ll find some of the island’s best cafes, restaurants, stores and pretty street art right here.
-We point you in the right direction with our guide of Tiong Bahru.
+We point you in the right direction with our guide to Tiong Bahru.

 Tiong Bahru Bakery